Managing Corporate Crises and Issues

 -Technology

-1. Crises of The Human Climate
+The Human Climate

 -Confrontation